Active-Duty Military & Veterans Addiction Treatment Center in Delaware

 Residential Addiction Treatment

 At Banyan Delaware, we also offer inpatient rehab for veterans.
 An inpatient rehab, also referred to as residential drug treatment or residential addiction treatment, offers treatment for drug and alcohol addictions in our facility.
-Patients live in our facility for the duration of their veteran rehab programs to offer them as much guidance and support they need.
+Participants live in our facility for the duration of their veteran rehab programs to offer them as much guidance and support as they need.
 Residential treatment is especially suitable for those who have severe substance use disorders.
-By living at our facility, patients can avoid any distractions at home that can make recovery more difficult or less likely to be completed.
-Patients will also recover with the comfort of knowing that help is available whenever they need it.
+By living at our facility, veterans can avoid any distractions at home that can make recovery more difficult or less likely to be completed.
+These individuals will also recover with the comfort of knowing that help is available whenever they need it.

 Partial Hospitalization Program (PHP)

-Our veterans rehab center also offers a partial hospitalization program (PHP), a variation of outpatient drug treatment.
-A PHP for drug treatment allows patients to receive addiction treatment part-time at our facility and return home or to a sober living facility at the end of the day.
-Usually, patients undergo treatment for several hours several times a week, after which they're able to return home to their families.
-PHP treatment is a great substance abuse treatment option because it allows patients to keep up with their treatment while spending time with family and maintaining their school work or jobs.
-This program's flexibility also helps patients slowly transition back into everyday life and much-needed support following deployment.
+Our veteran’s rehab center also offers a partial hospitalization program (PHP), a variation of outpatient drug treatment.
+A PHP for drug treatment allows veterans to receive addiction treatment part-time at our facility and return home or to a sober living facility at the end of the day.
+Usually, clients undergo treatment for several hours several times a week, after which they're able to return home to their families.
+PHP treatment is a great substance abuse treatment option because it allows participants to keep up with their treatment while spending time with family and maintaining their schoolwork or jobs.
+This program's flexibility also helps veterans slowly transition back into everyday life and much-needed support following deployment.

 Intensive Outpatient Program (IOP)

 Our rehab for veterans in Delaware offers drug treatment programs for substances like alcohol, benzos, cocaine, heroin, meth, opiates, and prescription drugs.
-We also offer supplemental recovery programs like our 12 Step Program and Alumni Program to ensure that patients receive continued care after they’ve completed their treatment.
+We also offer supplemental recovery programs like our 12-Step Program and Alumni Program to ensure that our veterans receive continued care after they’ve completed their treatment.

-We know that you’ll have plenty of questions to ask when choosing a rehab, and we can help you find the right veterans alcohol rehab or drug treatment center for yourself or a loved one.
-Contact us today for more information about our Veterans in Recovery program at Banyan Treatment Centers Delaware.
+We know that you’ll have plenty of questions to ask when choosing a rehab, and we can help you find the right veteran’s addiction treatment center for yourself or a loved one.

-If you or someone you know is struggling with opiate addiction or abuse, help is just a phone call away.
-Call Banyan Treatment Centers now, we are here to help: 855-722-6926.
+If you or someone you know is struggling with addiction or abuse, help is just a phone call away.
+Contact Banyan Treatment Centers Delaware now to learn how we can help.

 Most Insurance Plans Accepted